aryamsharma/BacktestingEngine/README.md

 ___
 Within the setup function you can add any new columns (i.e. moving average) to the [pandas](https://github.com/pandas-dev/pandas) DataFrame to be used later in the algorithm.
 This is purely for decreasing processing and time during runtime.
 The function ***must*** return a DataFrame back.

 Within the algo function is where the actual algorithm resides.
 It should return a class from [Engine/Orders.py](Engine/Orders.py).
-An example on how to make and use is should in [Orders.py](Engine/Orders.py) and the [notebook/file](Client.ipynb) respectively.
+An example on how to make and use the classes should be in [Orders.py](Engine/Orders.py) and the [notebook/file](Client.ipynb) respectively.

 An example (Golden Crossover) is provided within the [notebook/file](Client.ipynb) itself.